Florence One School District Dual Credit Course Offerings

 2. Dual Credit courses are available online (synchronous or asynchronous) via our learning management system, Blackboard.
 Login using your winthrop e-mail account and password.

-3. If you see a class that interests you and you’re ready to earn college credit, talk with your high school counselor for approval.
+3. If you see a class that interests you and you’re ready to earn college credit, talk with your high school counselor for approval & to complete the required Dual Enrollment forms for Florence One.

 4. Florence One students may take up to 10 credit hours per semester upon approval by the district.
 Florence One School District will be responsible for payment of program and course/lab fees.